treble37/padawan/README.md

 # Padawan

-This is the demo repo for my talk Rebuilding a BDD Framework (ESpec) given at Empex LA 2019.
+This is the demo repo for my talk Rebuilding ESpec.

 It is my attempt to see what it's like to build a simplified clone of the awesome [ESpec test framework](https://github.com/antonmi/espec)

 ## Running